Estimated reading time: 5 minutes

 Free PR for her book; what a delightful surprise!

-Back in 1998, my wife Nadine’s very first book, Green Tea: The Natural Secret for a Healthier Life, was published by Kensington.
-Unfortunately, Kensington considered the book a back-lister from day one, so they did almost nothing to publicize it—hardly any marketing or PR at all.
+My wife Nadine’s very first book, Green Tea, was published by Kensington in 1998.
+Unfortunately, Kensington considered the book a back-lister from day one.
+This means they did almost nothing to publicize it—hardly any marketing at all.

-We didn’t much care because we were so happy that she had become a published author, and she was proud of her book.
-We were disappointed, however, that we only found her book in a few book stores.
+We didn’t much care.
+Instead, we were happy that she had become a published author, and she was proud of her book.
+We were disappointed, however, that we only found her book in a few bookstores.

 And then the checks started to come

-Despite the lack of PR or marketing, Nadine began receiving royalty checks!
+Despite the lack of marketing, Nadine began receiving royalty checks!
 And they kept coming—$400, $500 even $800 every six months.
-This struck us as odd because very little PR had been done for the book and we rarely saw it in the bookstores.
-But naturally, we didn’t want to insult the publisher by refusing to accept the money, so we deposited each check as it came and forgot all about it until six months later when another one arrived!
+This struck us as odd.
+After all, the book had been given little publicity and we rarely saw it in the bookstores.
+But we didn’t want to insult the publisher by refusing to accept the money.
+So we deposited each check as it came and forgot all about it until six months later when another one arrived!

-The puzzle continued for years until one day, my wife happened to Google her book and was amazed to discover that it was being publicized on quite a few websites, all of which were selling green tea.
-Quite a few green tea websites included her book on their list of recommended reading.
+The puzzle continued for years.
+Then, one day, my wife happened to Google her book and was amazed to discover that it was being publicized on quite a few websites, all of which were selling green tea.
+Quite a few of these green tea websites included her book on their recommended reading list.
 (Googling was still a new thing back then, which is why it took us so long to get around to doing it.)

 PR without asking!

 Each of these websites had a review and/or image of Nadine’s book as part of their plan to promote the green tea they were selling.
-Many of them either sold the book themselves or linked the reader to the book on Amazon or another online bookstore.
+Many of them linked the reader to the book on Amazon or another online bookstore.

 These websites were “interested parties” who knew that publicizing Nadine’s book would help them sell their products.
 So even though Nadine did not endorse or even know about their products, they were giving her free PR!